 When additional corrective actions are required (e.g. installing or making operational a new or modified control, completing repairs, ordering BMPs) they will be completed by the next storm event, if possible, or within 14 calendar days (from initial discovery).
 When it is determined that it is infeasible to complete corrective actions within 14 days, documentation of infeasibility and a schedule for completion of the work is documented in the CAR database, which will be completed no later than 45 days (from initial discovery).
-When it is determined that is notified and provided justification of why actions will exceed the timeframe; and a minimal amount of additional time to complete the work may be approved.
+When it is determined that to complete additional to receive actions will be completed no later than 45 days (from initial discovery).
+When it is determined that corrective actions will exceed 45 days, EPA is notified and provided justification of why actions will exceed the timeframe; and a minimal amount of additional time to complete the work may be approved.